sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/02-differential-expression.md

 ### Create a count matrix

 The htseq tool is designed to produce a separate table of counts for each sample.
-This is not particularly useful for other tools which require the counts to be displayed in a data matrix where each row is a gene and each column is a particular sample in the dataset.tmp
+This is not particularly useful for other tools such as Degust which require the counts to be presented in a data matrix where each row is a gene and each column is a particular sample in the dataset.

 <div class="alert alert-info">
 *RNA Analysis -> Generate count matrix*